 3. Go Green

 Running a sustainable business can be daunting.
 It's not as complicated or expensive as it can be made out to be.
-Going green can be as simple as offering emailed receipts rather than paper ones, reducing plastic straw use (opt for eco-friendly alternatives), or use recycled materials.
-Try these bagasse take-out containers.
-Bagasse is an innovative material made from sugarcane byproducts.
-They're both biodegradable and compostable.
-The perfect styrofoam alternative that your customers will love.
+Going green can be as simple as offering emailed receipts rather than paper ones, reducing plastic straw use (opt for eco-friendly straws), or use recycled materials.
+Try these biodegradable To-Go containers.

 4. Discourage Waste